xpl/panic-overlay/README.md

 ## Disabling Automatic Error Handling

 Once imported, `panic-overlay` shows itself whenever an uncaught error occurs in a browser.
-You can disable that behavior:
+This can be undesirable in a production environment.
+You can disable that behavior in run-time:

 ```javascript
 import panic from 'panic-overlay'

 panic.configure ({ handleErrors: false })
 ```

+Although it is better to _not import_ the `panic-overlay` in a production build, to minimize the bundle size.
+Unfortunately, there is no universal way to do a conditional module import at compile-time — in each bundler/framework it is achieved in its own way.

 ## Showing Manually